TracDucAnh/Tuberculosis_bacteria_detection/README.md

 You could find the previous repository with previous approach via this link: https://github.com/TracDucAnh/Observing-Tuberculosis-Bacteria-Program

 This repository is the new approach to perform this image detection tasks with YOLOv8: https://github.com/TracDucAnh/Tuberculosis_bacteria_detection

+This project is a preliminary study, and there are a number of limitations that need to be addressed in future work.

+This project is a small team project for learning purposes and may have many shortcomings.
+I hope you can give me some feedback.

+This project is own by DINH TRAC DUC ANH (HCM University of Technology), in collaboration with TRUONG QUANG ANH VU (Thu Dau Mot University).

+Contact:

+- dinhtracducanh04092005@gmail.com

+- tqavu1608@gmail.com